AdobeDocs/learning-manager.en/help/migrated/adobe-learning-manager-integration-aem.md

 A user can use the already AEM application and approve it, instead of creating one.

-* Adobe Learning Manager cdn base URL – Enter the base URL of the data retrieval CDN service path from the Adobe Commerce connection page.
+* Adobe Learning Manager cdn base URL - Enter the base URL of the data retrieval CDN service path from the Adobe Commerce connection page.
-* Adobe Commerce URL – Enter the URL of the Adobe Commerce instance that you are using.&nbsp;
+* Adobe Commerce URL - Enter the URL of the Adobe Commerce instance that you are using.
-* GraphQL proxy path – The client-side Learning Manager components access the Adobe Commerce GraphQL endpoint directly, and therefore, CORS error may occur.
+* GraphQL proxy path - The client-side Learning Manager components access the Adobe Commerce GraphQL endpoint directly, and therefore, CORS error may occur.
 To avoid this error, all calls must either be served from the same endpoint as AEM or served via a proxy that adds CORS headers.
-* Adobe Commerce store name – Enter the Adobe Commerce store name that you determined in the earlier section.&nbsp;
+* Adobe Commerce store name - Enter the Adobe Commerce store name that you determined in the earlier section.
-* Adobe Commerce customer token lifetime (in secs) – Enter the customer token lifetime indicating the pre-determined period for a login session.&nbsp;
+* Adobe Commerce customer token lifetime (in secs) - Enter the customer token lifetime indicating the pre-determined period for a login session.
-* Admin refresh token – Enter the refresh token that you determined in the earlier section.
+* Admin refresh token - Enter the refresh token that you determined in the earlier section.

 ## Customize webpages

-Customize your webpages by using the AEM references site and the available widgets.&nbsp;
+Customize your webpages by using the AEM references site and the available widgets.

 1. Launch your AEM instance.

 1. Click Sites and open the configuration page.

 1. Click **Learning Site > Language Masters > English**.
-All webpages in the project are included in the folder.&nbsp;
+All webpages in the project are included in the folder.

    ![](assets/list-webpages.png)